comorment/gwas/README.md

 For new users we recommend to go over introductory instructions in [docs/hello.md](docs/hello.md).

-If you would like to contribute to developing these containers, see instructions in [docs/contributing.md](docs/contributing.md).
+If you would like to contribute to developing these containers, see  [docs/contributing.md](docs/contributing.md).

+For a tutorial on GWAS with synthetic data, see [docs/gwas.md](docs/gwas.md)

 The containers are currently organized as follows: